fivequarters/fusebit.io/src/_blog/_posts/github-oauth-apps.md

 - While the permissions of a GitHub App are granted via the application settings by an organization owner, repository admin, or user with **GitHub App manager permissions**, permissions for a GitHub OAuth App are defined by the scopes requested during the OAuth authorization flow.
 - Permissions are more granular with a GitHub App than a GitHub OAuth App.
 For example, if your application needs to interact with pull requests and issues, the requested permissions are broader for a GitHub OAuth app since the application requires the `repo` scope, granting access to all aspects of the repository, rather than a GitHub App’s granular permissions for only pull request or issues.

-You can read more about it [here](https://docs.github.com/en/developers/apps/getting-started-with-apps/differences-between-github-apps-and-oauth-apps)
+You can read more about it on [GitHub](https://docs.github.com/en/developers/apps/getting-started-with-apps/differences-between-github-apps-and-oauth-apps)

 ## Conclusion